Jr. Model United Nations - Student Diplomat Program

 The program offers students an exciting opportunity to examine global conflicts and trends while working together to create promising solutions to some of the world's greatest challenges.
 Additionally, it is designed with an emphasis on building cultural competency and diplomatic skills; expanding knowledge of world geography, cultures, and political structures; increasing understanding of how national and international institutions tackle key global issues.

 This year's overall program topic is Sustaining our Global Future, with the two committee topics as: 1) Building the Sustainable Cities of the Future and 2) Creating Sustainable Food Systems.
-Topic-specific resources, including briefing papers, will be made available in the coming weeks.

 Program goals for students involved in the Jr. Model UN program include: (1) gaining a deeper understanding of world geography, history, and cultures; (2) exploring the mission, structure, and function of the United Nations; (3) applying research and critical thinking skills to specific global issues; (4) learning to write, debate, and amend resolutions; (5) understanding the role of diplomacy and deliberation in international affairs; and (6) developing skills in conflict resolution, problem solving, and cross-cultural communication.